Qui-Gon held up his hand, stopping his padawan mid-stride.

 Palmer had a sinewy strength that sometimes surprised people.
-With a soft grunt, he pulled back a jagged boulder and rolled it to one side, revealing the crawlspace leading into the chamber.
+He pulled back a jagged boulder and rolled it to one side, revealing the crawlspace leading into the chamber.

 He entered first, then Obi-Wan and the others.
-They'd have been in total darkness but for Palmer's beacon, which he set on the ground.
-The rest of the group stumbled a little before finding their footing.
+They'd have been in total blackness but for Palmer's beacon, which he set on the ground.

-Before its recent rediscovery, the chamber had been vacuum-sealed for myriad millennia.
-There was enough air to breathe now, but it tasted foul.
-Julian wrinkled his nose.
+Before its recent rediscovery, the chamber was vacuum-sealed for myriad millennia.
+There was air to breathe now, but it tasted foul.